 - A. The Shoreline Administrator or a designated representative shall enforce all provisions of the SMP.
 For such purposes, the Shoreline Administrator or a designated representative shall have the power of a police officer. - B. The choice of enforcement action and the severity of any penalty should be based on the nature of the violation and the damage or risk to the public or to public resources.
-The existence or degree of bad faith of the persons subject to the enforcement action; the benefits that accrue to the violator; and the cost of obtaining compliance may also be considered. - C. The enforcement procedures and penalties contained in Part II of Chapter 173-27 WAC are hereby incorporated by reference.
+The existence or degree of bad faith of the persons subject to the enforcement action; the benefits that accrue to the violator; and the cost of obtaining compliance may also be considered. - C. The enforcement procedures and penalties contained in WAC 173-27-240 through WAC 173-27-310 are hereby incorporated by reference.